Freakybob-Team/bobnet-docs/docs/docs/usemyjson.md

 You can deploy it to the internet in any way you'd like, but we use [GitHub Pages](https://docs.github.com/en/pages/quickstart).

 Last, you can use it on supported clients.
 For our client, you can click "use custom JSON source (for experienced users)" and put in your URL.
-> [!WARNING]
+!!!
+Notice

-> Custom JSON in our web client has not been tested yet.
+Custom JSON in our web client has not been tested yet.
 If you experience problems, [report an issue](https://github.com/Freakybob-Team/bobnet/issues/new).